aditya-uw/my-wowchemy-site/content/home/courses.md

 weight: 50

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Favorite Courses at UW'
+title: 'Favorite Courses at the UW'
 subtitle:

 # Date format